sheridancbio/cmo-pipelines/README.md

 There is this compiled linux executable:
 - src : "import-tool", a program which writes appropriate improt trigger files for users who control the running of the import pipelines with import-tool scripts.

 There are numerous scripts for fetch / import / montior / notification / configuration in the "import-scripts" subdirectory.
+See [README](import-scripts/README.md) for some script descriptions.
 Also included are current schedule crontab entries.